 The OTP Program command programs data in the One Time Program region, which is in a different address space from the main array data.
-The OTP region is 1024 bytes so, the address bits from A23 to A10 must be zero for this command.
-Refer to "OTP address space" on page 49 for details on the OTP region.
+The OTP region is 1024 bytes so, the address bits from A23 to A10 must be 0 for this command.
+Refer to "OTP address space" on page 55 for details on the OTP region.
 The protocol of the OTP Program command is the same as the Page Program command.
 Before the OTP Program command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.
+The WIP bit in SR1 may be checked to determine when the operation is completed.
+The P_ERR bit in SR1 may be checked to determine if any error occurred during the operation.